segni-tafesse/ethio_agri_smart/lib/data/Barriers.md

 2. Everbearing or Fall-Bearing Berries (such as certain varieties of raspberries and strawberries): For these berries, you have a couple of options.
 You can choose to prune in late winter or early spring, similar to summer-bearing berries.

 3. Blueberries: Blueberries are pruned during their dormant season, which is also in late winter or early spring.
+# Crop Distance
+.
+Here are some general guidelines for spacing banana plants:

+1. Plant-to-plant spacing: The typical spacing between banana plants in a row is about 2 to 3 meters (6.5 to 10 feet).
+This spacing allows enough room for the plants to grow and spread their leaves without crowding each other.

+2. Row-to-row spacing: The spacing between rows of banana plants can vary depending on agricultural practices and the availability of machinery for maintenance and harvesting.
+Generally, a row-to-row spacing of about 3 to 4 meters (10 to 13 feet) is common.
+This spacing provides sufficient space for workers and machinery to move between rows.

+3. Plant density: The desired plant density can also influence spacing.
+The number of plants per hectare (or acre) can vary based on the management system and the specific requirements of the banana variety.
+In general, plant densities between 1,000 to 2,500 plants per hectare (400 to 1,000 plants per acre) are commonly used.